Information Technology Optimized Service Team

 Why are we moving to a centralized Tier 1 Service Desk model?

 To provide quality, timely IT support to users—wherever and whenever they need it.
 This ensures a consistent user experience across all of Penn State while enabling local IT to focus on high-value, strategic initiatives.
-May 2025

 What benefits will our unit experience from this change?